IndigenousAlien/Hypermongo/README.txt

                      #_____________________________________________________________________#

-Hypermongo is a data visualization tool designed to create plots with Starsmasher's energy#.sph and mass&More.out files.
+Hypermongo is a data visualization tool designed to create plots for the SPH code (written by Gaburov, Lombardi & Portegies Zwart 2010) Starsmasher -- pricipally Starsmasher's energy#.sph and mass&More.out files.
 The purpose is to utilize Python's Matplot and PyQt packages which provides a wider range of tools while viewing data plots, compared to Robert Lupton and Patricia Monger's "Supermongo".

 In it's current state, Hypermongo's use is limited to simple time vs. ... plots but can serve to be a more useful supplementary tool to Supermongo in such cases for its simplicity.
 Should there be a need to expand Hypermongo's toolset for additional output files, a brief explanation of how Hypermongo reads data will be described here: